Large-Scale Estimation under Unknown Heteroskedasticity

 \section{Extensions}

-This section considers three extensions of the basic model \eqref{eq:disagg.model}, including to the literature on optimal forecasting in large-$n$ short-$T$ panels, and we focus on the estimation of $\left\{\mu_i\right\}_{i\in[n]}$ to keep the discussion succinct.
+The regret convergence rates of Theorem~\ref{thm:eb.opt} demonstrate that feasible versions of the oracles incur little cost in terms of regret even under unknown heteroskedasticity.
+This section considers three extensions to the model of Assumption~\ref{ass:disagg.model}, and we focus on the estimation of $\left\{\mu_i\right\}_{i\in[n]}$ to keep the discussion succinct.

-\textit{Heterogeneous Sample Sizes. } The first extension consists of settings where the number of observations per unit, $J_i\in \mathbb{N}$, is heterogeneous and furthermore informative about the underlying parameters $(\mu_i,\sigma_i)$.
+\begin{extension}[Heterogeneous sample sizes] The first extension consists of settings where the number of observations per unit, $J_i\in \mathbb{N}$, is heterogeneous and furthermore informative about the underlying parameters $(\mu_i,\sigma_i)$.
 For instance, teachers have differing class sizes and a teacher with higher value-added $\mu_i$ may be systemically assigned smaller classes.
-Failure to take this into account will result in under- or over-estimation of $\left\{\mu_i\right\}_{i=1}^n$; see \cite{Chen2024} for fuller arguments in the setting of estimating neighborhood effects under homoskedasticity or known heteroskedasticity.
+Failure to take this into account will result in under- or over-estimation of $\left\{\mu_i\right\}_{i\in[n]}$; see \cite{Chen2026} for fuller arguments and especially in the setting of estimating neighborhood effects.
 In this case, we augment the model to be

 for $j=1,\dots,J_i$ and $(\mu_i,\sigma_i,J_i) \sim_{\text{iid}} H_0$ for $i=1,\dots,n$, and modify the decision problem to